 1) Turn off your computer.

-2) Find your keyboard receiver on the back or front of our computer.
+3) Unplug your keyboard receiver on the back or front of the computer case.

-4) Restart your computer to test your issue.
+5) Restart the computer to test your issue.

 Hopefully, one of the fixes above helped in resolving your issue!
 If you have any questions or suggestions, please feel free to leave a comment below.